Daily news, dev blogs, and stories from Game Developer straight to your inbox

-In this reprint from the January 2002 issue of Game Developer magazine, digital artist and future Duke Nukem Forever developer Hayden Duvall looks to the role of architecture in informing futuristic game levels.
+In this reprint from the January 2002 issue of GD Mag, future Duke Nukem Forever developer Hayden Duvall looks to the role of architecture in informing futuristic game levels.

 Buildings Are Not Fun

+What makes a game's visuals exciting?
+Insane particle effects when you fire your plasma cannon?
+Exquisitely detailed zombies tripping over their own intestines?
+Beautifully animated female ninjas with real-time physics in all the right places?
+The answer to all of these questions is, of course, yes, but as sexy as the central characters and their effects may be, without a high-quality environment to give the game its context and location, the atmosphere and overall feel of the game will suffer.
 Architecture is an indication of the time period in which the game is set, but more than that, it can be both a backdrop and the stage on which the action takes place.
 As game environments become increasingly interactive, and as we are constantly being allowed to use greater detail as well as a wider variety of visual tricks in our worlds, creating the architecture, exteriors and interiors, is no longer the thankless task it once was.
 The days when the lowliest of all art monkeys was assigned the job of making "some buildings for the background" are long gone, and the quality of our architecture is now a strong contributor to a game's visual impact.

 To the DeLorean, Marty...